snehagurung12/Supply-chain-visibility/README.md

 🌟 Let’s Connect

-Author: Prasun Ghale
+Author: Sneha Gurung

-GitHub: github.com/prasungithub
+GitHub: github.com/snehagurung12

-LinkedIn: linkedin.com/in/prasungale
+LinkedIn: linkedin.com/in/SnehaGurung

 💬 This project is part of a portfolio demonstrating Azure Solution Architect and Data Analytics capabilities using cost-free, scalable alternatives.